mcoxeter/01-data/README.md

 `npm start -- FB`

+In this example the program will gather data on Facebook and Adobe `npm start -- FB ABDE`

 ## Output

 The output of this program is financial data in json form.
 It will be outputted into a sub folder of your path in the config file.